apache/accumulo-website/_docs-2/getting-started/features.md

 lost.
 If a tablet is served on machine with time a year in the future, then the tablet will continue to issue new timestamps a year in the future, even when it moves to another server.
 In this case the timestamps preserve ordering, but lose their meaning.
-In addition to logical time, Accumulo has master authoritative time.
-The master averages the time of all of the tablet servers and sends this back to the tablet servers.
+In addition to logical time, Accumulo has manager authoritative time.
+The manager averages the time of all of the tablet servers and sends this back to the tablet servers.
 Tablet servers use this information to adjust the timestamps they issue.
-So logical time ensures ordering is always correct and master authoritative time tries to ensure that timestamps are meaningful.
+So logical time ensures ordering is always correct and manager authoritative time tries to ensure that timestamps are meaningful.

 ### Logical Time for bulk import